BBence9807/authentication-backend/README.md

 ## Prerequisites

 - Node.js (v14 or above)
-- Oracle database with the necessary configuration
+- MySQL database with the necessary configuration

 ## Getting Started